cloudinfraz/ocp4-automatic-approval-helper/README.md

 ```

-## 2. Create a OpenShift cronjob
+2. Create a OpenShift cronjob

 At this stage where we have:
 * Image
-* Secret
 * ConfigMap

-We now can defined the cronjob, this YAML defined a job that will run once per hour:
+We now can defined the cronjob, this YAML defined a job that will run once per 30 minutes:

 ```
 cd ocp4-automatic-approval-helper